Learning Fair Policies in Decentralized Cooperative Multi-Agent Reinforcement Learning: Experiments

-To answer (A), we \us{show the experimental results of} Basic and SOTO in Matthew Effect (Figure~\ref{fig:arch_vs_basic}).
-Our proposed architecture provides a large improvement over the different criteria (note that CV is the only criterion to be minimized).
+\pw{We first discuss} \us{the experimental results} in Matthew Effect and compare our architecture SOTO with several baselines. \pw{Similar observations can be made in other domains.} Comparing to Basic, Figure~\ref{fig:arch_vs_basic} shows that SOTO provides a large improvement over the different criteria (\pw{for CV lower is better}).
 Both in CLDE and FD scenarios, with GGF and $\alpha$-fairness, our architecture Pareto-dominates the equivalent approach using the basic architecture without it.

-\paragraph{Question (B)} To justify the use of $\beta$, we are comparing our approach in Matthew Effect with two other baselines with pretraining, i.e., the \self{} policy is trained first, then the \team{} one is trained. \mz{Those baselines are labeled with the "pt. $x$" tag where $x$ refers to the ratio of the episode dedicated to the pretraining.

-In Figure \ref{fig:beta_vs_pretrained}, it is clear that training incrementally with $\beta$ by switching the policy used is more data efficient than using pretraining. }